-Data gaps presents in Figure 3-4 are due to an issue in the Swarm L1B data processing chain.
-Due to that issue the magnetic field intensity, derived from the ASM instrument and stored in MAGx_LR_1B and MAGx_CA_1B products for Swarm Bravo, is set to zero from 17 to 22 March 2020 (see Section 2).
+The data gaps observed in Figure 3-4 are related to an issue detected in the Swarm L1B data processing chain during a burst mode session.
+Due to that issue, the magnetic field intensity derived from the ASM instrument and stored in MAGx_LR_1B and MAGx_CA_1B products for Swarm Bravo is set to zero from 24 to 30 August 2020 (see [RD.08]).